TTharun3/ETL_Kafka_Airflow_for_DISH_Team/README.md

 End-to-End Data Processing Pipeline with Kafka, Airflow, and Spark

-This project demonstrates a robust data processing pipeline that leverages the power of Apache Kafka, Apache Airflow, and Apache Spark.
+This project demonstrates a robust data processing pipeline that leverages the power of Apache Kafka, Apache Airflow.
 Key Components and Workflow:

 1. Data Generation:
    o	A Python script simulates real-time data generation and feeds it into a Kafka topic.
-2. Data Ingestion and Batch Processing with Airflow: o	An Airflow DAG orchestrates the following tasks:
+3. Data Ingestion and Batch Processing with Airflow: o	An Airflow DAG orchestrates the following tasks:
   *	Kafka Message Collection: Collects a batch of 100 messages from the Kafka topic and stores them in a CSV file.
   *	Data Cleaning: Reads the CSV file, cleans the data (e.g., handling missing values, converting to uppercase), and saves the cleaned data as a new CSV file.

 Benefits of this Approach: